JakeMick/pycoevolve/README.rst

 PyCoevolve
     - Is a simple python module.
-        - That only depends on Numpy
+    that depends only on Numpy
-            - That calculates coevolutionary metrics.
-                - From multiple sequence alignments.
+    and is used to calculate coevolutionary metrics from multiple sequence alignments.
-    - Thanks